A Brief History

 Browser Compatibility in 2026

 WebP has reached near-universal browser support.
 Chrome, Firefox, Edge, Safari, and Opera all support both static and animated WebP.
 The remaining holdouts are legacy systems and some older email clients.
-According to caniuse.com, WebP is supported by over 97% of browsers globally.
+According to caniuse.com, WebP is supported by about 96.4% of browsers globally.

 Platform Support for Animated Content